 Contact Lens Exam at Dry Eye Treatment Centers of NY and NJ

 Some parents may deny their teens’ requests for purchasing contact lenses, thinking they’re too young.
 So it may come as a surprise to hear that the FDA deems it safe for children as young as 8 to wear certain types of contact lenses.
 Caring for and inserting contacts requires some maturity, and each parent must decide if their child is prepared for that level of responsibility.
-If your child is interested in wearing contact lenses, Dr. Alan B. Schlussel can guide both you and your child down the path to achieving clear and comfortable ‘glasses-free’ vision.
+If your child is interested in wearing contact lenses, Dr. Veronica and Dr. Alan can guide both you and your child down the path to achieving clear and comfortable ‘glasses-free’ vision.

 What Makes a Teen Ready For Contact Lenses?

 Before deciding whether your teen is ready to wear contacts, consider the following: